 Before you begin mopping up the water, it’s imperative to enforce several precautions for your protection.
 First things first– only use battery-powered light sources, such as a flashlight or cell phone light, to navigate through darker areas with standing water.
 Alternative light sources that are flame-powered could accidentally start a fire if a gas valve is leaking.
 Secondly, make sure that you are adorning the right footwear.
 Wear shoes that cover your entire foot.
 Feet are susceptible to getting cut from items that are invisible underwater.
 These simple, but effective precautions can spare you from unnecessary hassles and medical expenses.

 You Aren’t Letting In Any Fresh Air

 As soon as it is possible to do so, you should open your doors and windows to let fresh air in your home.
 Why is this important?
 Because fresh air is beneficial for removing mold and mildew spores that can quickly spread in wet, enclosed spaces.
 Your best bet is to open windows and use fans to keep water away from wet areas.

 Using The Wrong Equipment For Cleanup

-A successful water damage restoration cannot be achieved with just mops and towels.
+A successful water damage restoration in Brandywine cannot be achieved with just mops and towels.
 Cleaning the water that’s visible doesn’t mean you’ve gotten all the water that’s threatening your home.
 Here are some examples of the RIGHT gear you can use: